[NEW TOOL] AI Search Visibility Checker | Get Your FREE Report

 5. Check Which Pages Are Being Visited

 When users land on your website, after the landing page, they might go further and visit other pages of your website.
 To find out which pages these are, head to Engagement > Pages and screens.
 Add the same filter as above.
-Now you can see exactly which content AI-originated users find attractive.
+Now you can see exactly which content AI-originated users find attractive, beyond the landing pages.

 6. Monitor Engagement